-Central and Scottish Government
+Scottish Government

-Central and Scottish Government have the potential to influence the general operations of the Council, being responsible for providing the statutory framework within which the Council operates.
+The Scottish Government have the potential to influence the general operations of the Council, being responsible for providing the statutory framework within which the Council operates.
 The Scottish Government provides the majority of the Council's funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties such as Council tax billing.
-Grants received from the Scottish Government are set out in the analysis in Note 5.
+Grants received from the Scottish Government are set out in the analysis in Note 4: Taxation and non-specific grant income.